 I’m seeing a lot of designers charge little to nothing for their services and promising really quick turnarounds.
-In this post, I’d like to provide a little insight on the difference between a professional designer and a low cost designer, and the impact that it can have on your business.
+In this post, I’d like to provide a little bit of insight on the difference between a professional designer and a low-cost designer — and the impact that it can have on your business.

 If working with a professional fits within your budget, it is absolutely worth getting the job done right the first time.

 A low-cost designer will charge very little (yes, I’ve even seen $50 for a custom logo) and promise delivery within a week (or even a few days!).
 Sounds great, right?
 Unfortunately, no. Cheap and quick is the exact recipe for failure when it comes to thoughtful brand design.
 The end result?
 Cheap design that looks cheap and is far less effective.

 Your brand is the face of your business — it’s the very first impression!
 It’s the personality and emotion behind what someone feels when connecting with your brand.
 Your brand and your website need longevity to become recognizable and to avoid the costs of having it redesigned time and time again.
 It should be timeless, professional, and consistent.
 It should be authentic and original to you and your unique brand story, and it should reflect the time and thought that went into designing it.

 You know the saying “If you buy a cheap car, it’s going to break down more often”.
 This goes for design too.
 Quality design is far less expensive than bad design.
 If you rely on low-cost design services, you’re going to spend a lot more time and money rebranding, revising, redesigning, and looking for new designers, and while this pattern will continue to cost you a lot of time and money, the biggest lesson to be learned is the amount of clients and opportunities that it could cost you in the process.